 12 Funeral Etiquette Tips Everyone Should Know

-You might wear black to the service, but there's so much more you could be doing to comfort the bereaved.
+You might know to wear black to the service, but being aware of proper funeral etiquette will let you do much more to comfort the bereaved

 Ask to hear stories about the deceased